indrajit912/HowTo/guides/github_workflow.md

     ```bash
     git remote add overleaf https://overleaf.com/your-overleaf-project
     ```
-6. You can see all remote address by the following:
+5. You can see all remote address by the following:
     ```bash
     git remote -v
     ```

+## Step 2: Creating an personal access token in GitHub

+To push your local Git repository to a remote repository (e.g., GitHub, GitLab), you'll need a personal access token from github.
+Generate one for yourself by:

+- Log into your github account.
+- Go to `settings`
+- Click on `<> Developer settings`
+- Generate a new personal access token (classic).
+Don't forget to tick appropriate rights for this token.
+- Copy the token and store it somewhere temporarily!

-## Step 4: Pushing your local repo to GitHub
+## Step 3: Pushing your local repo to GitHub

 Use the following cmds inside your local repositary to push it to your GitHub everytime.
 ```bash